-The leg of the latest casualty was beyond repair the wood where it slotted into on the base of the chair was all split.
-It also looked as though the other legs were going to go soon too.
+The leg of the latest casualty was beyond repair.
+The wood where it slotted into the base of the chair was all split.
+It also looked like the other legs were going to go soon too!
 Therefore I decided to focus on repurposing the chair back into something for the kitchen.

-I’m really pleased with how versatile this repurposed chair back turned out.
-Not only did it produce a handy little shelf but it also provided me with somewhere to hang my tea towels.
-By painting it blue I also managed to coordinate it with my blue painted worktops..
+I’m pleased with how versatile this repurposed chair back turned out.
+Not only did it produce a handy little shelf, but it also provided me with somewhere to hang my tea towels.
+By painting it blue, I managed to coordinate it with my blue-painted worktops.

 What you need to make a repurposed chair back storage rack

-- An old wooden chair back still attached to its seat.
-If you don’t have one ask friends and family, or look out for one in a dumpster.
-Hopefully, it should be quite easy source a broken chair for free.
+- An old wooden chair back that is still attached to its seat.
+If you don’t have one, ask friends and family, or look out for one in a dumpster.
+Hopefully, it should be quite an easy source of a broken chair for free.

-- Saw for cutting through the chair seat, I used a reciprocating saw.
-However, a hand saw would be fine.
+- Saw for cutting through the chair seat.
+A hand saw would be fine.
 It would just take a little longer.

 - Paint for the chair.
 I went for the easy option and used spray paints in various blues for my repurposed chair back.

-- Brackets to hang.
-I used these ones from IKEA, just because they were in my hardware box.
+- Two brackets for hanging the chair back.
+I used these from IKEA because they were in my hardware box.
 I’d bought them ages ago for another project and never used them.
 But any other similar shelf bracket will do.

-- First thing to do is to remove all the legs from the wooden chair so that you are just left with a seat and back.
-Using a ruler mark a line across the back of the chair so that you are left with a shelf about 6 inches deep.
-This may vary depending on how curved your chair back is.
+Use a ruler to mark a line across the back of the chair so that you are left with a shelf about 6 inches deep.
+This may vary depending on how curved your chair’s back is.
 I made my sharpie mark as close to the back of the chair as possible whilst keeping all the spindles intact.

-- Using a saw cut the chair along this line.
-I used a recipocating saw, as I’m lazy.
+Step 2: Next, using a saw, cut the chair along this line.
+I used a reciprocating saw, as I’m lazy.
 A good hand saw should work just as well.

-- The next thing I did was to paint the chair back.
-I first painted the spindles in different blues followed by the rest of the chair.
+Step 3: The next thing I did, painted the chair back.
+I first painted the spindles in different blues, followed by the rest of the chair.
 I used cling film to cover the painted spindles when spraying with different coloured paints.

-- To finish off the repurposed chair back I just added the hooks and knobs to the frame.
+Step 4: To finish off the repurposed chair back, I just added the hooks and knobs to the frame.

-This repurposed chair really fits in with my blue kitchen and is a handy cute little bit of extra storage.
+This repurposed chair fits in with my blue kitchen with its painted blue worktops and is a handy cute little bit of extra storage.